-Watertown, MA, through June 30th – August 2nd, 2019.
+Watertown, MA, June 30th – August 2nd, 2019.
 For ages 16 -22 who are visually impaired to have opportunities for employment during the summer.

 * Teenagers who are visually impaired often have fewer opportunities for employment during the summer.
 Employment experience combined with a shared apartment life helps students be more successful in college, in future jobs, in managing dorm life, and in independent living.